agentlabs-dev/openator/lib/README.md

 ## Quick Start

-Install the package and playwright using npm or yarn.
+Install the package using npm or yarn.

 ```bash
 npm i openator